makeabilitylab/physcomp/esp32/led-fade.md

 Let's make an ESP32-based LED fader.

 ### The Circuit

 We can use the same circuit as before:

 ![Circuit showing LED connected to GPIO #21 via a current limiting resistor](assets/images/Huzzah32_Blink_CircuitDiagramAndSchematic_Fritzing.png)

 ### The Code

 We'll walk you through the code just as we did for some of the original Arduino [Intro to Output lessons](../arduino/intro-output.md).
-While our code is different, you may want to also access ESP32's official fade example in the Arduino IDE by clicking on File -> Examples -> ESP32 -> AnalogOut -> LEDCSoftwareFade:
+While our code is different, you may want to also access ESP32's official fade example in the Arduino IDE by clicking on File -> Examples -> ESP32 -> AnalogOut -> LEDCSoftwareFade.
+It's also open source and on [github](https://github.com/espressif/arduino-esp32/blob/master/libraries/ESP32/examples/AnalogOut/LEDCSoftwareFade/LEDCSoftwareFade.ino).

 ![Screenshot of accessing ESP32's official fade example in the Arduino IDE by clicking on File -> Examples -> ESP32 -> AnalogOut -> LEDCSoftwareFade](assets/images/ArduinoIDE_ESP32Example_LEDCSoftwareFade_Screenshot.png)
 You can also access ESP32's official fade example in the Arduino IDE by clicking on File -> Examples -> ESP32 -> AnalogOut -> LEDCSoftwareFade.